Houstonwp/gh-down/readme.md

 ```

 Install the extension from this repository or your fork, then run `gh down` to check service health whenever you need a quick status update.

+## Development

+The project includes a GitHub Actions workflow that runs `gofmt`, `go vet`, and `go test ./...` on each push and pull request.
+Run the same commands locally before opening a PR to catch issues early.